maximilianh/cellBrowser/README.rst

 To look at a list of selected single cell datasets, see http://cells.ucsc.edu

-To setup your own cell browser, from Cellranger, Seurat, Scanpy or text files (tsv or csv), or just a single cell expression matrix, read the documentation at http://cellbrowser.rtfd.io
+To setup your own cell browser, from Cellranger, Seurat, Scanpy or text files (tsv/csv), or just a single cell expression matrix, read the documentation at http://cellbrowser.rtfd.io

 If you want us to add a single cell dataset to the website http://cells.ucsc.edu,